Home for Global Students

 10.Southland Acres

 Southland Acres is nestled in the southern region of Arlington, Texas.
-The neighborhood borders Matlock Road to the east and lies south of the Ronald Reagan Memorial Highway, making it easily accessible yet retaining a serene ambiance.
+The neighborhood borders Matlock Road to the east and lies south of the Ronald Reagan Memorial Highway, making it easily accessible yet retaining a serene ambience.
 While the homes may be somewhat older, they exude a sense of charm and history, adding to the unique character of the community.
-Moreover, Southland Acres is conveniently located near several shopping and entertainment hubs, ensuring that residents have access to a wide array of retail stores, restaurants, and healthcare facilities.

 Places to visit